Parks & Recreation

 Reforestation/Wetlands Project: Some 40,000 native tree and shrub seedlings have been planted on 90 acres of farmland on the east side of Bluffton, upstream on the north side of the Wabash River.
 About 2 1/2 miles of trails currently exist through the native grasses, shrubs and trees that are establishing a native community and restoring a wetlands area on this former flood plain farmland.
 These and future trails will be groomed for both hiking and mountain bikes.
 The possibility of adding a nature area will be explored after the reforestation-wetland area has been completed.

 Lancaster Park, 200 E. Jackson St., is located on Bluffton's north side off of Ind.
 1 and includes approximately 17.5 acres.
-This park includes a two-story log cabin, a pole barn, parking lot, play equipment, soccer field and open space.
-This park now offers a remote control track.
+This park includes a two-story log cabin, a pole barn, parking lot, play equipment, and open space.
 A sledding hill is also in place.

 Bluffton City Gym is located in City Hall.
 Facilities include a basketball court and volleyball court with scoreboard, racquetball court, weight lifting room, badminton court, restroom facilities, shower rooms and saunas.
 The recreation program is year around under the Bluffton Parks and Recreation Department.
 Memberships available.